NaokiTano22/NaokiTanoHP/content/post/BPinJSPE/index.md

   - admin

 tags:
-  - Conference
+  - Conferences
-  - Award
+  - Awards

 categories:
-  - Talk
-  - Award
+  - Awards
 ---

 I received an award from the Japan Society for Precision Engineering on 14th in March, 2023, with a title of "Pressure-sensitive air chamber indenter for the detection of tumors in endoscopic surgeries."